BrianCREST/hello-brain/documentation.md

 To see a list of all available preference values, run this code:
 	[search db=WebCatalog Prefs&nepreferencedatarq=X&allhit=1&preferencesort=1][founditems][preference]: [value]<br>[/founditems][/search]

+If "WebCatalog Prefs" gives a DBError, this function will check in "webdna.ini", so it supports both Server and FastCGI versions of WebDNA.

 ###Example
 	[butGetWebDNAPref DateFormat] - returns the value of the DateFormat preference ("%m/%d/%Y" for U.S. systems)